How Can an Accelerated Death Benefit Rider Help Me?

 Some life insurance contracts allow the dispensation of benefits before someone dies.
-That is an accelerated death benefit (ADB) rider.
+It is a rider called an accelerated death benefit (ADB).
 You will also see people refer to it as living benefits.
 You can use these terms interchangeably.

 This is different from the cash accumulation value that builds up in permanent life insurance.
 You can borrow from the cash value and repay it at your own pace.
 Usually at a lower interest rate than a personal loan or credit card.
 The nature of the accelerated death benefit means you don’t have to pay it back.